 - Consolidation – moving into an increasingly narrowing range like a triangle.

-While it might not be the obvious, this is the most important trading skill in you trading skill set and the number one reason traders and trading systems lose money.
+While it might not be the obvious, this is the number one reason traders and trading systems lose money.

 The Trend is Your Friend, Is It? – I am perfectly sure you have heard by now the trend is you friend.
 However, it can be your enemy too, if you are using ranging market strategies in a trending market.

 Different Market Phase = Different Strategy – Understanding the market phases you currently trade, is one of the most critical trading skills a consistently successful trader must acquire.
 Then, by deploying specific strategies for each market phase, you can benefit in almost all market conditions or at least minimize the losses in unfavorable market conditions.
 Some of the best analysis tools to identify market phase include the ADX indicator, 200, 100 and 50 period moving averages, Bollinger Bands and Elliot Wave analysis while the best course in my list to help you with this is Urban Forex’s Mastering Price Action Course.

 I have found through my nine years in trading that one of the best money management tactics is to never risk more than 3% of you available trading capital in one trade.